peterjmit/peterjmit.com/src/documents/blog/getting-started-with-phpspec-and-symfony-2.html.md

 ```

 This is the first post in a series of posts that will take you through a step by
 step guide to getting started with PhpSpec and Symfony 2.
+If you want to skip
+straight to a _better_ approach for testing controllers check out my [second post][19]
+in this series.

+* Post 2: [Refactoring a Symfony 2 Controller with PhpSpec][19]

 This first post is going to look at how a controller works within Symfony 2 and
 how we might begin to start writing specifications for one (as such the following